-I found myself what I love and more importantly what I don’t love as well.
-I just cannot design and I just cannot make a pixel perfect design but then it does not mean I didn’t do those stuff because if I would not have done it, I may not realize if I like it or not.
+I found myself what I love and more importantly, what I don’t like as well.
+I can’t make a pixel-perfect design.
+It doesn’t mean I didn’t do those stuff because if I would not have done it, I may not realize if I like it or not.

 At times, we become rigid about our passion but remember you are not married to your passion and so it’s ok to be changing your expertise and passion over time.

 I have moved from C++ to PHP to CMSes like vBulletin, WordPress, Xenforo.
-I also love marketing aspects of my site like SEO and Social Media to study company’s balance sheets and investing in the equity market and the latest is blogging and writing.
+I also love the marketing aspect of my site, like SEO and Social Media, to study the company’s balance sheets and to invest in the equity market, and the latest is blogging and writing.

-I loved the technical analysis aspect of trading but as my portfolio grew over time I tried investing and now I really love evaluating business and companies balance sheets.
+I loved the technical analysis aspect of trading, but as my portfolio grew over time, I tried investing, and now I love evaluating business and companies balance sheets.

-Start with something that you think you love now and it is perfectly acceptable to move to something else even when you don’t love it.
-You can always fall in love with what you are doing if things are being done the way you want it.
+Start with something that you think you love now.
+It is perfectly acceptable to move to something else even when you don’t like it.
+You can always fall in love with what you are doing if things are the way you want it.